zjianyi/COS484-BAM/README.md

 ### 1. Existing BABILong baseline

-Use the already-completed reasoning-curves FalconMamba no-cache baseline:
+Use the already-completed reasoning-curves FalconMamba no-cache baseline with approximate first-token scoring:

 `../reasoning-curves/runs/recall_eval/merged_final/babilong_tinker_llama_nemotron_falcon_mamba_final.json`

+For comparing against StateCache, use:

+`../reasoning-curves/runs/recall_eval/merged_final/babilong_approx_next_token_prefix_eval.json`

-It covers `tiiuae/falcon-mamba-7b-instruct`, generative BABILong scoring, `qa1`-`qa10`, `0k`-`16k`, and `limit=50`.
+This file evaluates saved greedy generations by their first generated token/prefix, which is the closest baseline to the StateCache eval's `argmax(logits[-1])` next-token decision.
+It covers `tiiuae/falcon-mamba-7b-instruct`, `qa1`-`qa10`, `0k`-`16k`, and `limit=50`.
 No Neuronic baseline rerun is needed unless you want a local reproduction inside this repo.
+The full generated-answer baseline file is still useful as a standard BABILong-style reference, but the approximate first-token file is the right comparison for the cache ablations.

 ### 2. Train StateCache / run ablations